petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-contracts.md

 Certain Services, such as the Enterprise Subscription Services, do provide for access to Liferay Software free of charge.
 Where such Liferay Software is made available, the applicable end user license agreement (EULA) is identified in the applicable Appendix for reference purposes.
 Note however the EULAs are entirely separate agreements that cover the licensing relationship.

-Congratulations - you’ve now completed the Level 1 Selling Liferay learning path for Business Sales Roles.
+Congratulations - you’ve now completed the Level 1 Selling Liferay learning path for Business Sales Roles!

 If it’s relevant, you might be interested in [Level 1 for Technical Sales Roles](../level-1-technical.md).
 If not, just relax!